biggrid/jGridstart/README.md

 `-screenshots <some_dir>` will run jGridstart in an automated mode, taking screenshots at various places.

+Generally, one would expect `mvn package` to suffice to build a project, but because of the way ProGuard is used in `jgridstart-small` this does not work at the moment.

 To use this in the [Eclipse] integrated development environment (with [m2eclipse]), I'd suggest to create a new workspace, and then select `File`,